IntersectMBO/credential-manager/doc/read-the-docs-site/system-overview/cold-committee.rst

   Note that it does not check:

-  * That the certificate being authorized is a valid certificate for a cold committee credential to authorized.
+  * That the certificate being authorized is a valid certificate for a cold committee credential to be authorized.
 This check is unnecessary, as the ledger rules would not ask a cold committee credential to authorize any other type of certificate.
   * That the NFT is actually an NFT, as it doesn't have access to sufficient